How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: The Role of Interpolation in Quadratic Regularization

 Rearranging \autoref{eq:vec_update}, we see the $k^{th}$ model parameter updates as follows:

-\autoref{eq:param_update} illustrates that under quadratic regularization, \emph{a new task is learned by moving model parameters along task-specific derivatives}, while forgetting of previously learned tasks is prevented by \emph{simultaneously performing an implicit weighted average between current and previous values of model parameters}.
-Here, weights for implicit averaging are defined using the product of learning rate ($\eta$), regularization constant ($\lambda$), and importance score for a parameter ($\alpha_{n-1}^{(k)}$).

-To analyze the change in parameters between two tasks, $\theta_{n}^{(k)}$ can be expressed in terms of $\theta_{n-1}^{*(k)}$.
-Specifically, if the task-specific gradient for the $j^{\text{th}}$ training iteration is denoted as $g_{j}$, then recursively substituting the updates in \autoref{eq:param_update} for $i$ iterations yields (see supp.\ material for derivation)
+The above equation illustrates that under quadratic regularization, \emph{a new task is learned by moving model parameters along task-specific derivatives}, while forgetting of previously learned tasks is prevented by \emph{simultaneously performing an interpolation operation between current and previous values of model parameters}.
+Essentially, the interpolation operation minimizes drift of important model parameters, thus ensuring one can retain performance on previously learned tasks while learning new ones.
+To understand how mere interpolation of parameters can help mitigate catastrophic forgetting over multiple iterations, we derive the total change in model parameters between the ($n$-1)$^{\text{th}}$ and the $n^{\text{th}}$ tasks.
+Specifically, if the task-specific gradient for the $j^{\text{th}}$ training iteration is denoted as $g_j$, then unrolling the parameter updates in \autoref{eq:param_update} via recursive substitution for $i$ iterations yields:

-\autoref{eq:unrolled} shows that quadratic regularizers change the learning rate of a parameter by multiplying $\eta$ with exponents of $1 - \eta \lambda \alpha_{n-1}^{(k)}$.
-If a parameter's importance is high, its learning rate is reduced, thereby restricting its change; if its importance is low, the learning rate remains approximately equal to $\eta$, allowing the parameter to change according to task derivatives.
+\autoref{eq:unrolled} shows that, \emph{based upon its importance, quadratic regularizers change the learning rate of a parameter}.
+In particular, the effective learning rate at which the $k^{\text{th}}$ parameter updates is calculated by multiplying $\eta$ with exponents of $1 - \eta \lambda \alpha_{n-1}^{(k)}$.
+If the parameter’s importance is high, the value of $1 - \eta \lambda \alpha_{n-1}^{(k)}$ becomes smaller, consequently reducing the parameter's learning rate and restricting its change.
+If the parameter’s importance is low, the value of $1 - \eta \lambda \alpha_{n-1}^{(k)}$ remains essentially unchanged; consequently, the parameter's effective learning rate is approximately equal to $\eta$, allowing it to freely change according to task derivatives and enable learning of new tasks.

-\autoref{eq:param_update} and \autoref{eq:unrolled} respectively establish the short- and long-term mechanisms by which quadratic regularizers restrict change in model parameters to prevent catastrophic forgetting.
-Overall, they demonstrate a quadratic regularizer's effectiveness depends on the product of the learning rate, the regularization constant, and the importance of a parameter, i.e., $\eta \lambda \alpha_{n-1}^{(k)}$.